innovategy/ideation-app/README.md

 We would like to extend our thanks to the following sponsors for funding Ideation Tool development.
 If you are interested in becoming a sponsor, please visit the Innovategy's [Patreon page](https://patreon.com/innovategy).

-### Current Key Sponsors
+### Key Sponsors

 - **[Innovategy Oy](https://innovategy.fi/)**

 ## Contributing

 Thank you for considering contributing to the Ideation Tool!
-You can reach out to [Sina Ghazi] (mailto:hi@innovategy.com)
+You can reach out to [Sina Ghazi](mailto:hi@innovategy.com)

 ## Security Vulnerabilities